shaheerl/Pengu-Pack/README.md

 AUTHORS: Shaheer Lone

-USER INSTRUCTIONS: Instructions of how to play are presented on game homescreen
+USER INSTRUCTIONS: Instructions of how to play are presented on game homescreen:

+![Pengu Pack Homescreen]images/Computer%20Science%20Starting%20Screen_.png

 ------------------------------------------------------------------------